5ire-tech/5ireChain/docs/README.md

 ## **3. Pallets Customization**

-5ireChain utilizes pallets for NPOS, then customizes certain functionalities for 5ireChain's consensus, including:

-- `Im Online Pallet`:
+Along with default pallets, 5ireChain uses some customised pallet in order to achieve 5ireChain's consensus.
+We started from pallets used for NPOS(Nominated Proof Of Stake) and then customized and added few new pallets.
+The customised pallets include:

+### **Im Online Pallet:**
 Need to customize the whole pallet for Reliability Score.
-- `Authority Discovery Pallet`:
+StorageMap, Pallet configuration and other functionalities for Relaibilty score are added.

+### **Authority Discovery Pallet:**
-Add the trait OneSessionHandlerAll into the lib.rs and add required dependency in cargo.toml which will be used in pallet im-online to calculate Reliability Score.
+In lib.rs, trait `OneSessionHandlerAll` is added and in cargo.toml, the required dependencies are added which are used in pallet im-online to calculate Reliability Score.
-- `Babe Pallet`  :

-Add the trait OneSessionHandlerAll into the lib.rs .
-- `Grandpa Pallet` :

-Add the trait OneSessionHandlerAll into the lib.rs.
-- `Session Pallet` :
+### **Babe Pallet:**
+Trait `OneSessionHandlerAll` is added in lib.rs .

+### **Grandpa Pallet:**
+Trait `OneSessionHandlerAll` is added in lib.rs .

+### **Session Pallet:**
-Add the trait OneSessionHandlerAll and implement it into the lib.rs which will be used in pallet im-online.
+Trait `OneSessionHandlerAll` is added and implemented it into the lib.rs which will be used in pallet im-online.

-- `Staking Pallet`:
+### **Staking Pallet:**

-Implement an ESG interface to convert the ESG score into weight and incorporate it as a factor in calculating rewards when validators stake in the network.
+Implemented ESG interface to convert the ESG score into weight and incorporate it as a factor in calculating rewards when validators stake in the network.

+`NOTE` : OneSessionHandlerAll gets all validators in the network including active, waiting to calculate the Reliability Score.

 ## **4. 5ire's pallets**

+### **Esg Pallet:**
-- Esg Pallet : Upload `ESG` score from oracle  to on-chain storage , then tightly coupling with other pallets to use `ESG` interface for calculating reward for validators and nominators
+An oracle loads the `ESG` score from off-chain storage to on-chain storage.
+Then `ESG` interface is tightly coupled with the other pallets and is used as a factor in calculating reward for validators and nominators.

 ## **5. Roadmap**